rokudev/unit-testing-framework/docs/unit-test-framework.md

 2)	Create test suite files in "tests" folder or subfolders.

 Create new .xml file for each node you want to test.
-This .xml file should be a node and it must extend the node you want to test.
+This .xml file should be a node and it must extend the node you want to test but not the main scene node.
 The default prefix for test nodes is "Test\__".
-You can use any prefix you want just don’t forget to specify it.
+You can use any prefix you want just don’t forget to specify it using Runner.SetTestFilePrefix function.
 File name must match node name.
 For each node you may create as many test suites as you wish.
 Details on how to create test suites you can find in the previous section.
 The only difference is that every test suite should have following prefix: TEST\_FILE\_PREFIX + NODE\_NAME + "\__" + TEST\_SUITE\_NAME, where default TEST\_FILE\_PREFIX is "Test\__", NODE\_NAME may be "MyNode" and TEST\_SUITE\_NAME can be "TestSuite1".
 So the name of a test suite file may look like this: "Test\__MyNode\__TestSuite1".
-Create additional Init.brs file with Init functions and define all test suites from previous files using SetFunctions method:
+Create additional Init.brs file with Init functions and define all functions from previous files using SetFunctions method:

     sub init()
         Runner = TestRunner()

         Runner.SetFunctions([
-            TestSuite__MyNode__TestSuite1
-            TestSuite__MyNode__TestSuite2
+            RSG_Test1_FromSuite1
+            RSG_Test2_FromSuite1
+            RSG_Test1_FromSuite2
         ])
     end sub